emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 ``mpstd.h``, and then include all the module sources for the platform.
 For example::

-    /* Linux on 64-bit Intel with GCC or Clang */
+    /* Linux on x86-64 with GCC or Clang */

     #elif defined(MPS_PF_LII6GC) || defined(MPS_PF_LII6LL)